 This program includes three mandatory online sessions approximately 60 minutes long.
 Two take place in the week before the program begins, one takes place the week after the program ends.
 A follow-up online session to present your action plan will be scheduled for two to three weeks after the in-person program.

 All participants receive a certificate of completion.

-Each session has a limited number of participants to preserve the intimacy and collegiality of the experiencee.
+Each session has a limited number of participants to preserve the intimacy and collegiality of the experience.
 Applications are accepted on a first-come, first-served basis.

 For more information, including available discounts, read our FAQ »